-Third, Use break lines with contextual words that are eye-catching features, reasons and questions related to the content.
+Third, Use brake lines with contextual words that are eye-catching features, reasons, and questions related to the content.

-This blueprint is enough to help you in getting sitelinks.
+This blueprint is enough to help you with getting sitelinks.
 Make sure you write a highly informative post that covers up every side of the topic.

-I have seen on google that only long and properly titled and structured content is rewarded so make sure you do this.
+I have seen google that only long and properly titled and structured content is rewarded, so make sure you do this.

 Always write the way you would want to read as a beginner.

 4. Submitting A Sitemap to Google Search Console

 Submitting a sitemap to Google is extremely important.
 Not in it helps you get site links.
 It’s the first step you should take to help Google better crawl and understand your website.

 For doing this, Go to your WordPress dashboard and install the “Yoast SEO Plugin.”After the initial setup, this plugin will automatically create a sitemap for you.